laconbass/lemmy/README.md

 * *module* : Generate a new Module file and its respective Test file into your project.
 * *middleware* : Generate a new Middleware file and its respective Test file into your project.
 * *route* : Generate a new Route Container file and its respective Test file into your project.
-* *controller* : Generate a new Controller file and its respective Test file into your project.
+* *controller* : Generate a new Controller file and its respective Test file (and views) into your project.
 * *model* : Generate a new Model file and its respective Test file into your project.
 * *view* : Generate a new View file into your project.
 * *partial* : Generate a new Partial file into your project.